 In the case of connecting a microphone to a microphone preamplifier, you would be using an XLR output.
 The XLR output would mediate the flow of the audio signals from the microphone to the preamplifier.

-Something to keep in mind with microphones is that the XLR plug always sends audio signals to the XLR or microphone jack.
+With microphones, something to keep in mind is that the XLR plug always sends audio signals to the XLR or microphone jack.
 The XLR plug is usually referred to as the male connector, whereas the XLR jack is called the female connector.
 This arrangement for microphone connections is alterable with adapters.

 Regarding microphones that use phone connectors or multi-connectors, the mic cable is usually part of the microphone design.
 Assuming the mic input is correctly wired, this makes connecting the microphone a simple process.
 As for microphones using phone connectors or multi-pin connectors, the mic cable is often part of the mic design.